sajidwarner/sajid-covid-vaccine-registration/README.md

 ```
 The application will be accessible at http://localhost:8000.

+or check  INFO  Server running on your local machine

 ### Step 7: Start and Check Scheduled Tasks on Localhost
 To manually run the scheduler in the background for testing on localhost, use the following command: